ava-labs/teleporter/README.md

 | `TeleporterRegistry`  | **0x7C43605E14F391720e1b37E49C78C4b03A488d98** | Mainnet C-Chain          |
 | `TeleporterRegistry`  | **0xf86cb19ad8405aefa7d09c778215d2cb6ebfb228** | Fuji C-Chain             |

-- `TeleporterMessenger` is deployed to the same address on all chains using Nick's method.
+- When deployed using [Nick's method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c#), `TeleporterMessenger` will be at the same address on all chains.
 See [Teleporter Contract Deployment](./utils/contract-deployment/README.md) and [Deploy Teleporter to a Subnet](#deploy-teleporter-to-a-subnet) for more details.

 - `TeleporterRegistry` can be deployed to any address.
-See [Deploy TeleporterRegistry to a Subnet](#deploy-teleporterregistry-to-a-subnet) The table above enumerates the canonical registry addresses on the Mainnet and Fuji C-Chains.
+See [Deploy TeleporterRegistry to a Subnet](#deploy-teleporterregistry-to-a-subnet) for details.
+The table above enumerates the canonical registry addresses on the Mainnet and Fuji C-Chains.

 ## Setup